-Although this may seem a little underhand, there is absolutely anyone will ever know!
+Although this may seem a little underhand, there is absolutely no-one who will ever know!
 You can find awesome second hand furniture, electrical equipment and much, much more on eBay and this can save you thousands of pounds over the year.
 This step may take a lot of perusing the web in order to find the best prices and also gear that will look the part in your office; but it is well worth it given the money you can pump right back into your company.

 These days, hipster chic is all the rage, especially in sectors such a marketing and some of these second hand equipment will look perfect.
 You can even use sites like Freecycle where perfectly good second hand equipment is available free of charge.